ZiadAhmed-main/register-page/README.md

 # register-page
-Register and Sign-in page using HTML /  CSS / PHP
+Basic Register and Sign-in page using HTML /  CSS / PHP